Lilian Bowes Lyon

-Lilian Helen Bowes Lyon (1895–1949) was a British poet.
+Lilian Helen Bowes Lyon (23 December 1895 – 25 July 1949) was a British novelist and poet.

 Biography

 Born 23 December 1895 at Ridley Hall, Northumberland.
-She was the youngest daughter of the Honourable Francis Bowes Lyon. and was a first cousin of Elizabeth Bowes-Lyon, Queen Elizabeth the Queen Mother.
+She was the youngest daughter of the Honourable Francis Bowes-Lyon, son of the 13th Earl of Strathmore and Kinghorne.
+Her mother was Lady Anne Lindsay, daughter of the 25th Earl of Crawford.
+Lilian was a first cousin of Elizabeth Bowes-Lyon, who later became Queen Elizabeth The Queen Mother.

 During the First World War, Bowes Lyon helped at Glamis Castle (owned by her uncle) which became a convalescence home for soldiers.
 Her brother Charles Bowes Lyon was killed in the war on 23 October 1914, inspiring her poem "Battlefield" which was later published in Bright Feather Fading.